The LANE/LAIN(E)s of Ulster, Ireland, Chapter 8

 w/xii) Wikipedia biographies.

 I am grateful to my new relatives Gladys LANE, Tony APPLETON and Pat ROONEY who provided valuable information, photos and documents.
 Particularly to Tony who carried out local field work by using my information to locate and photograph houses and graves.
 I am grateful to readers of this page who have contacted me with useful information… including Vin MULLEN (a "Geordie lad in Jarrow") who told me about what had happened to some of the LANE addresses and provided great photos of Jarrow.
 Vin has been a great correspondent and has even photographed the LANE home after heavy snow falls!
 Vin's inside knowledge of the shipyard industry with his encyclopaedic memory of the history of Jarrow has been essential to much of this task.
 My friend Margaret HALL of Wallsend, Northumberland has most generously spent much time in the archives of Newcastle upon Tyne on my behalf.
 The North East War Memorials Project (NEWMP) chairman Janet BROWN from Morpeth, kindly forwarded images of the newspaper articles about the unveiling of the memorial plaque which included Joseph LANE.
-NEWMP foundation member James Pasby has spent much valuable time in the Tyne & Wear Archives on my behalf.
+NEWMP founder James Pasby has spent much valuable time in the Tyne & Wear Archives on my behalf.
 Bill HARTMANN posted an obit of Joseph LANE from the Newcastle Evening Chronicle 18 Jun 1915, with partial images of articles from the Illustrated Chronicle referring to the air raid 17-18 Jun 1915… all in the JarrowLife Forum.
 He also referred me to his web site where he had placed an extract from a War Office report of the raid and an associated map.
 The local libraries were most cooperative: South Shields sent the air raid article from the Jarrow Express and Tyneside Advertiser.
 18 Jun, 1915.
 Similarly, the Newcastle Library sent images of the complete air raid articles from the Newcastle Evening Chronicle 17-18 Jun 1915.
 Sylvia BLACK, Senior Church Steward of the Park Methodist church kindly looked up details of their ministers.
 Thanks also to the JarrowLife and Hebburn Forums for their welcome and help extended to a Colonial visitor.
 Ian Castle kindly enabled a breathrough in obtaining the relevant National Archives file on the Zeppelin raid.
-Pete Wood kindly shared his research on the victims of the air raids in WWII and alerted me to the court case made by Ralph SNAITH's widow, which led to finding eyewitnesses to the bombing.
-Pete Wood has been researching all casualties of WW1 air raids on the UK.
-He told me that not one of the families with fatalities in the Palmer’s raid made a claim at the end of the war for reparations from the German government.
-Authorities such as the Civilian War Claimants Association (CWCA) and the Sumner Commission tried to organise the disbursement of reparations.
-Pete tells me that it was the practice that if victims had received money from some other source, they did not receive a share of the reparations… which must have happened to the Palmer victims.
-Pete also suggested that the CWCA may have financed Mary's case and appeals.
+Pete Wood kindly shared his research on all casualties of WW1 air raids on the UK.

 The Story Continues